New Church, Virginia

 New Church is a census-designated place (CDP) in Accomack County, Virginia, United States.
 Per the 2020 census, the population was 256.

 Pitts Neck Farm was added to the National Register of Historic Places in 1976.

 Geography

-It lies at an elevation of 23 feet.
+The CDP lies at an elevation of 23 feet.

 Demographics

+New Church was first listed as a census designated place in the 2010 U.S. census.